lizardfs/documentation/source/adminguide/basic_configuration.rst

 If there is no LABEL entry in the config, the chunkserver has a default label of “_” (i.e. wildcard), which has a special meaning when defining goals and means “any chunkserver”.

+Multiple chunkservers can have the same label than they are basically a group of chunkservers where you can use the label to write a chunk or a piece of XOR or EC set to "any" chunkserver in that group.

 Show labels of connected chunkservers
 -------------------------------------